signalfx/signalfx-agent/docs/legacy-filtering.md

 these filters, resulting in higher CPU usage.

-Metric names and dimension values can be either globbed (i.e. where `*` is a wildcard for zero or more characters, and `?` is a wildcard for a single character) or specified as a Go-compatible regular expression (the value must be surrounded by `/` to be considered a regex).
+Metric names and dimension values can be either globbed (i.e. where `*` is a wildcard for zero or more characters, and `?` is zero or one character, prefer one character) or specified as a Go-compatible regular expression (the value must be surrounded by `/` to be considered a regex).

 You can limit the scope of a filter to a specific monitor type with the `monitorType` option in the filter item.
 This value matches the monitor type